 Practicing with this pistol takes it toll.
 The Bel Air’s frame-mounted safety dug into my thumb and gouged out a bloody keepsake.
 At the same time, my hand slipped down the two-finger Bel Air’s smooth ‘n shiny micro handle.
 After the first shot, my middle finger was holding on for dear life underneath the grip — right on a sharp edge at the bottom of the mag well.
 Although it wasn’t a bloody encounter, it was neither pleasant nor productive.

-In case the Bel Air’s jumpiness wasn’t enough to put me off the idea of carrying the nostalgia-themed firearm as a primary weapon, it was entirely possible to insert the six-round micro magazine into the gun without seating it properly — a problem I discovered when I racked the slide and came up empty.
+In case the Bel Air’s jumpiness wasn’t enough to put me off the idea of carrying the nostalgia-themed firearm as a primary weapon, it was entirely possible to insert the six-round micro magazine into the gun without seating it properly — a problem I discovered when I racked the slide of the micro and came up empty.
 Not that a Bel Air owner is likely to practice or use combat reloads.
-But still . . .
+But still …

 While I’m willing to shed a bit of epidermis for the team, I gave up firing the Bel Air after 350 rounds.
-Unlike early high-test-ammo-only Kimber Solos, the 9mm Bel Air cycled everything I fed it — from jewel-like Cap Arms brass to budget-minded Blaser aluminum ammo to Federal Premium hollow-points.
-Also on the positive side: the Bel Air’s tight tolerances made racking the gun a genuine pleasure.
+Unlike early high-test-ammo-only Kimber Solos, the 9mm Bel Air scored high in dependability and cycled everything I fed it — from jewel-like Cap Arms brass to budget-minded Blaser aluminum ammo to Federal Premium hollowpoints.
+Also on the positive side: The Bel Air’s tight tolerances made racking the gun a genuine pleasure.

 Ignoring the tragedy of the Lincoln assassination, our man Foghorn dubbed the Bel Air an “opera gun.”
 (A Bel Air is to a “real gun” as opera glasses are to proper binoculars.)
 Setting aside its utility vs. cheaper 9mm mouse guns, the Kimber Bel Air is beautiful.
 Unlike the pink versions of born-black striker-fired pistols, the Bel Air is a female-oriented firearm that begs to be carried (holstered) in a $1225 Balenziaga Giant 12 Envelope leather clutch.

 In short, the Kimber Micro 9 Bel Air is a looker not a shooter.
-Would a less slick frame and aggressive front strap checkering have ruined the Bel Air’s je ne sais quoi?
+Would a less-slick frame and aggressive front-strap checkering have ruined the Bel Air’s je ne sais quoi?
 Je ne sais pas.
-As a harbinger of stylish firearms to follow, no question, the Kimber Bel Air is a bellwether ballistic bauble.
+As a harbinger of new stylish firearms appealing to new customers, no question, the Kimber Bel Air is a bellwether ballistic bauble.
 Whether that’s worth $864 is entirely up to you.

-Materials: Aluminum frame, stainless steel barrel, ivory Micarta grips
+Materials: Aluminum frame, stainless-steel barrel, ivory Micarta grips, mirror-polished small parts

 Weight empty: 13.4 ounces